martinkersner/BeaverDam/default-instructions.md

 <center>
   <img src="http://i.imgur.com/tMdlITv.jpg"/><br/ >
+  Example of traffic light rule in the dataset.
 </center>

+Even though colors of traffic light are not good to recognize, you need to label the traffic light following above bulbs.

 In case of traffic lights you **shouldn't** annotate only bulbs but whole traffic light without pole.